 When it comes to eye-sunburns, starting with healthy eyes is key.
 Eyes that are already damaged or deficient in nutrients won’t be able to combat the sunburn.
 They’re more likely to become damaged and won’t heal as quickly.
 Preventing sunburn damage starts with your diet.

 How to Treat Impaired Vision

 Many people use eyeglasses or contact lenses to improve their eyesight.
-Did you know that wearing contact lenses on a regular basis could actually worsen your eyesight?
+Did you know that wearing contact lenses on a regular basis could worsen your eyesight?
 As the years go by, your prescription might have gotten stronger because your eyesight has become weaker.
 Corrective lenses do not improve your natural eyesight; they simply help you see well.
 Once you take them off, however, your vision is blurry.
 Your vision has not been cured.

-Some people shell out the money to get LASIK eye surgery, but after a few years, they have to go back to wearing eyeglasses or contact lenses.
-They probably spent thousands of dollars for this surgical procedure.
-Even if the LASIK eye surgery successfully corrected their vision for five to 10 years, at the end of the day, it was still just a temporary fix.
-Again, their impaired vision has not been cured.
+Some people shell out the money to get LASIK eye surgery.
+But after a few years, they have to go back to wearing eyeglasses or contact lenses.
+They probably spent thousands of dollars on this surgical procedure.
+Even if LASIK eye surgery successfully corrected their vision for 10 years, it was still just a temporary fix.
+Again, surgery did not cure their impaired vision.

 Prevention is the key to protecting your eyes from UV rays.
 You have many options that can help you improve or maintain your vision.
-Remember: diet and exercise is not just for your muscles and your heart!
+Remember: diet and exercise are not just for your muscles and your heart!
 They also keep your eyesight healthy and sharp.